 Current Research in Medical Sciences journal publishes Research Articles (Original Article), Review Articles, Case Reports, Brief Report, Letter to Editor, and Editorial on behalf of Babol University of Medical Sciences.
 When making your submission, please make sure that you select the appropriate article type from the list of options.
 For special issues, the authors should also ensure that they select the special issue article type from this list.

-Regular original articles should contain title, running title, abstract (with maximum of 250 words), keywords (3-5 words), introduction, methods, results and discussion, conclusion, acknowledgement, and references.
-Such articles should not exceed 3000 words (excluding abstract, tables and references).
+Regular original articles should contain title, running title, abstract (with a maximum of 250 words), keywords (3-5 words), introduction, methods, results and discussion, conclusion, acknowledgment, and references.
+Such articles should not exceed 3000 words (excluding abstract, tables, and references).
 In general, the number of tables and figures should not collectively exceed seven, and any exceptions need to be approved by the editors.
 Review articles are also welcome.

 A review article should interpret a particular scientific subject accurately and comprehensively from different perspectives and present a new and reasonable conclusion with correct theorizations.
 At least 40 authoritative and preferably new references should be used.
-Narrative articles include abstract, introduction and titles.
-Systematic and Meta-analysis articles should include materials and methods, results and discussion and conclusions.
+Narrative articles include abstract, introduction, and titles.
+Systematic and Meta-analysis articles should include materials and methods, results and discussion, and conclusions.
 At least 3 relevant references from the author(s) should be used.
-These articles may contain maximum of 4000 words (excluding abstract and references).
+These articles may contain a maximum of 4000 words (excluding abstract and references).

 If confronted with extremely rare patients or complications, authors can report the cases.
-The articles should include abstract, keywords, introduction, case report, discussion and conclusion, acknowledgement, tables and references.
-The abstract should contain maximum of 200 words and the main text should not contain more than 1500 words (excluding references).
+The articles should include abstract, keywords, introduction, case report, discussion and conclusion, acknowledgment, tables, and references.
+The abstract should contain a maximum of 200 words and the main text should not contain more than 1500 words (excluding references).

 The structure of these articles is similar to research articles, except that research results and their interpretation are more concise.
 These articles should not exceed 1500 words (excluding abstracts and references).